Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 Many had watched what happens when governments decide which theology gets power.

-And they did something surprisingly radical:
+And so they did something surprisingly radical:

 They intentionally built distance between church authority and state authority.